uptane/uptane-standard/uptane-standard.md

 * The public key cryptographic algorithm used by the key (such as RSA or ECDSA)
 * The particular scheme used to verify the signature (such as `rsassa-pss-sha256` or `ecdsa-sha2-nistp256`)

-OR a secure hash over at least all of the above components (such as the keyid mechanism in TUF).
+OR a secure hash over at least the above components (such as the keyid mechanism in TUF).

 All four Uptane roles (Root, Targets, Snapshot, and Timestamp) share a common structure.
 They SHALL contain the following two attributes: